Configuring OAuth providers

 -

-AI Hub authorizes the request based on the mapped account’s assigned roles and associated permissions.
+AI Hub authorizes the request based on either:

 AI Hub supports flexible OAuth configurations.
 You can add multiple OAuth provider configurations to your organization, and each user or service account can have multiple account mappings (one per OAuth provider configuration).
 The number of app registrations you create in your OAuth provider is up to you—AI Hub only requires that each account mapping has a unique subject claim value.